 Antacids containing aluminum salts are safe to be used in pregnant women as well as for women during labor for aspiration prophylaxis.
-The information regarding the use of aluminum-containing antacids in breastfeeding females has not been studied, but aluminum is known to be endogenous to breast milk., In case of calcium-containing antacids excessive use is to be avoided in pregnant women as calcium crosses the placenta.
+The information regarding the use of aluminum-containing antacids in breastfeeding females has not been studied, but aluminum is known to be endogenous to breast milk.
+In the case of calcium-containing antacids, excessive use is to be avoided in pregnant women as calcium crosses the placenta.
 The amount of calcium reaching the fetus is dependent on the physiological changes in the mother.
-The maternal calcium intake also affects the amount of calcium excreted in the breast milk; it is believed that the use of calcium-containing antacids is safe during breastfeeding.
+Maternal calcium intake also affects the amount of calcium excreted in breast milk; the currently prevailing opinion is that the use of calcium-containing antacids is safe during breastfeeding.

-The adverse effects are prominent in the infants and the elderly population.
-The chronic use of antacids in this population is not recommended due to safety concerns.
+Adverse effects are prominent in the infant and the elderly populations.
+The chronic use of antacids in this population is not a recommendation due to safety concerns.

 The absolute contraindication is hypersensitivity to any component of the formulation.
-Also, the drug is to be used with caution in patients with:
+Also, antacid agents require caution in patients with:

-The average therapeutic dose of antacid is 10 to 15 mL (1 tablespoon or 1 package content) of liquid or 1 to 2 tablets 3 to 4 times a day.
-Periodic monitoring of calcium and phosphorus levels is suggested in patients on chronic therapy.
+The average therapeutic dose of antacid is 10 to 15 mL (1 tablespoon or one package content) of liquid or 1 to 2 tablets 3 to 4 times a day.
+Periodic monitoring of calcium and phosphorus plasma concentrations is a suggested practice in patients on chronic therapy.

 No information is available regarding toxicities caused by aluminum- and calcium-containing antacids.
 However, antacids are to be used cautiously in the high-risk population mentioned above.